CEOs lead the way in AI investment and strategy

 Jan 12, 2026

-Assess readiness, risk, and priorities in under an hour.
+Evaluate your readiness, potential risks, and key priorities in less than an hour.

-Assess readiness, risk, and priorities in under an hour.
+Evaluate your readiness, potential risks, and key priorities in less than an hour.

 The story

-Why this matters for enterprises
+Why this is important for businesses

 Practical steps (for leadership teams)